Introduction: DIY - Motorcycle Oil Change - 2017 Kawasaki Ninja 650 / Z650

 Step 7: Remove the Oil Filter and Prep the Replacement Oil Filter

-Remove the oil filter currently on the bike.
+Once most of the oil has drained out, remove the oil filter currently on the bike.
 There are no pictures of this since it was hard to get a decent image.
 Simply use the oil filter removal tool to remove it with a ratchet.
 Make sure the oil pan is underneath it since it will release oil.

 Fetch the replacement oil filter and fill it partially with oil.
 In this case where the oil filter is installed horizontally, you want to only fill it about half way so it doesn't spill.
 Let the filter absorb the oil.
 If the filter were installed vertically, you'd fill it completely.
 This is to make sure the oil filter isn't empty when the engine first starts, making it take longer to get oil to where it's needed.